Peter Bennett-Jones

 Peter Bennett-Jones CBE is a British film and television producer and agent.
-He is perhaps best known as the former owner of TV production company Tiger Aspect where he was the executive producer of a number of British shows including Mr. Bean and Vicar of Dibley.
+He is perhaps best known as the former owner of TV production company Tiger Aspect Productions where he was the executive producer of a number of British shows including Mr. Bean and The Vicar of Dibley.
 He has also represented comedians such as Rowan Atkinson, Lenny Henry, Barry Humphries, Armando Iannucci and Eddie Izzard through his company PBJ Management.
 He is Chairman of Burning Bright Productions.

 Bennett-Jones was educated at Heronwater School, nr Abergele, N Wales then at Winchester College, then read law at Magdalene College, Cambridge, where he was a member of the Cambridge Footlights and President of the university amateur dramatic club.
 After graduation, he toured America with Shakespeare productions and set up a theatre group Pola Jones with Andre Ptaszynski.
 He moved into film and TV, forming Talkback Productions and then setting up his own company, Tiger Television.